 High costs of medical care in North America and substandard care in the developing world and a slew of other reasons create an interesting phenomenon known as medical tourism.
 The multibillion dollar industry attracts both the rich and middle class.
 Ask around and you will probably know someone who traveled away from their home country for some type of medical procedure.
-My own mother to Thai Bariatric surgery, my aunt for cancer treatment, friends for plastic surgery.
+My own mother went to Thailand for bariatric surgery, my aunt for cancer treatment, friends for plastic surgery.
 I know a few myself!

 Medical Tourism is common, like it or not, and Turkish Airlines is jumping on the band wagon buy now offering 50% flights for people who travel to Turkey for medical reasons!
 The push is clearly targeting those traveling to Turkey to receive better care they can get at home, but I am certain even the wealthy who are taking part in elective surgeries may take part in this promotion.

 Turkey, the world’s 6th most popular tourist destination attracting 40 million visitors, now aims to take an active role in global health tourism by participating in this growing phenomenon.